 The bursaries aim to enable students to enhance their employability in their chosen field, develop their specialist skills or supplement existing ones, thus bettering their career prospects.

 This prestigious scheme supports a limited number of graduates, with first class Honours degrees from a Scottish university, who wish to pursue three years of postgraduate research leading to a PhD at a university in Scotland.
 There is no restriction on the subject or field.
-To be considered, candidates must be nominated by a permanent member of staff of a Scottish university at the level of Professor, Reader or Lecturer.
+To be considered, candidates must be selected for nomination by a Scottish university.

 The Trust administers the selection process for these Scholarships, which are awarded by the St Andrew’s Society for the State of New York.